Typically, users think of monitors as a component primarily for PCs, while console users may think of TVs as more suited for gaming.

-Even though it is a matter of personal preference, we recommend a flat-screen monitor with a regular and familiar 16:9 aspect ratio for console gaming.
+Even though it is a personal preference, we recommend a flat-screen monitor with a regular and familiar 16:9 aspect ratio for console gaming.
 Curved screen monitors with a 21:9 aspect ratio may look very attractive, but their custom resolutions of 2560 x 1080 or 3440 x 1440 that make them Ultra-Wide aren’t supported on consoles yet.

-Moreover, most games in consoles are designed to run on the popular and widely accepted 16:9 aspect ratio.
+Moreover, most games on consoles are designed to run on the popular and widely accepted 16:9 aspect ratio.
 We again find a matter of preference here as the latest Xbox supports WQHD (‘1440p’ – 2560 x 1440) output, but that is missing from PS5.

 HDR and Color Depth

 When considering monitors for console gaming, HDR performance should never be overlooked.
 Except for the Nintendo Switch, every console supports a mature high dynamic range.
 So irrespective of the brand you go for, your monitor should have good HDR support.
-By good, I mean VESA certified HDR.
+By good, I mean VESA-certified HDR.
 These are monitors that support HDR400 and above.
 HDR also ensures the monitor is adequately bright for daytime gaming.